Ndacyayisenga-droid/BugPredict/README.md

 # Defect Prediction in Software Repositories: A Comprehensive Analysis

 ## 1. Introduction
-In modern software development, defect prediction is essential for identifying high-risk files prone to errors.
 In this analysis, I explored defect prediction using a historical commit-based approach (Approach A) on two types of repositories: a large, highly active repository ([OpenJ9](https://github.com/eclipse-openj9/openj9)) and a small, less active repository ([Hiero](https://github.com/OpenElements/hiero-enterprise-java)).
 By leveraging historical commit data, I assessed the effectiveness of this method in identifying defect-prone files and evaluated its scalability, accuracy, and limitations.

 ## 2. Objectives
 The primary objectives of this study were: